ecrespo/websearch-mcp-server/.junie/guidelines.md

     - `tools/call` with params `{ name, arguments }`

 - Available MCP tools (registered in `server.py`):
-  - `authenticate` — obtains an Auth0 access token using Client Credentials and stores it in the session.
+  - `authenticate` — authenticates the session using the local token configured in the server and stores it in the session.
   - `web_search` — queries Tavily; requires prior authentication.
     - Arguments: `query: str` (required), `max_results: int = 5`, `search_depth: "basic"|"advanced" = "basic"`
-  - `validate_token` — validates a given JWT against Auth0 JWKS.
+  - `validate_token` — validates a given token against the local token stored in configuration.

 ---